-All transactions in which goods or services are received for the issuance of shares of the Company's common stock or options to purchase shares of common stock are accounted for based on the fair value of the goods or services received or the fair value of the equity interest issued, whichever is more reliably measurable.
+All transactions in which goods or services are received for the issuance of shares of the Company's common stock or options to purchase shares of common stock are accounted for based on the fair value of the equity interest issued.
 The value of common stock awards is determined based upon the closing price of the Company's stock on the date of the award.
 The Company estimates the fair value of stock-based compensation using the Black-Scholes model, which requires the input of some subjective assumptions.
 These assumptions include estimating the length of time employees will retain their vested stock options before exercising them ("expected life"), the estimated volatility of the Company's common stock price over the expected term ("volatility"), the risk-free interest rate and the dividend yield.
 Changes in the subjective assumptions can materially affect the estimate of the fair value of stock-based compensation.